John Paul II Center for Interreligious Dialogue: Mission and history

-The mission of the John Paul II Center for Interreligious Dialogue is to build bridges between Christian and other religious traditions by promoting interreligious study and dialogue locally in Rome and on the global level through academic study and formation for religious leadership and dialogue in life and action.
+The mission of the John Paul II Center for Interreligious Dialogue was to build bridges between Christian and other religious traditions by promoting interreligious study and dialogue locally in Rome and on the global level through academic study and formation for religious leadership and dialogue in life and action.

-The Center was opened in 2010 after an agreement was reached between the Angelicum and the Russell Berrie Foundation, based on several years of close collaboration between two of the Angelicum faculty, Rev. Frederick M. Bliss, SM, then-director of the Ecumenical Section of the Theology Faculty, and Rabbi Jack Bemporad, director of the Center for Interreligious Understanding, in New Jersey.
+The Center was officially opened in 2010 after an agreement was reached between the Angelicum and the Russell Berrie Foundation, based on several years of close collaboration between two of the Angelicum faculty, Rev. Frederick M. Bliss, SM, then-director of the Ecumenical Section of the Theology Faculty, and Rabbi Jack Bemporad, director of the Center for Interreligious Understanding, in New Jersey..
+The Russell Berrie Fellowship in Interreligious Studies was offered from October 2008.

+In December 2024, the center officially closed, as the sundowning of the Russell Berrie Foundation prompted consolidation of its funded programs.
+Over 15 years, the Center has produced 133 Fellows, and funded 40 projects and initiatives.

 Dedicated to John Paul II

 The most famous alumnus of the Angelicum is Karol Wojtyła – Pope John Paul II – who earned a doctorate of philosophy there in the late 1940s.

 As a child, Karol Wojtyla forged close relationships with Jewish families in his Polish hometown, witnessed first hand the horrors of the Second World War and Soviet communism, and was deeply influenced in his studies by Jewish philosophers Martin Buber and Emmanuel Levinas.
 All of these life events contributed to his commitment to interreligious bridge building.

 As bishop of Rome, Pope John Paul II was a tireless advocate for interreligious dialogue, and lead the Catholic Church in its implementation of the Vatican Council II documents Nostra aetate and Dignitatis humanae, including profound work for the healing of memories, outreach to the Jewish community, and establishing the Assisi interreligious day of prayer for peace.

 Pope John Paul II died on 2 April 2005, after nearly 27 years as bishop of Rome.
 He was beatified on 1 May 2011 at St. Peter's Square in Rome, at a ceremony attended by approximately 2 million people, including representatives of the John Paul II Center.